 ABKC: The American Bully Pit bull enthusiast community

 If you have been a pit bull owner for very long, you probably know that there is a dedicated community of pit bull owners known as the ABKC.
 Online forums, chat groups, local meeting and dog socialization groups, and more resources exist for everyone from breeders to those adopting their first pit bull.
-With the wealth of information available online, why are these organizations still so common?
+With the wealth of information available online, why are these organizations still so prevalent?

-There are plenty of reasons why organizations like the ABKC are important and will stay relevant as the breed develops a better reputation and new breeders switch to other breeds.
+There are plenty of reasons why organizations like the ABKC are essential and will stay relevant as the breed develops a better reputation and new breeders switch to other breeds.
 American Bullies might be a trend, but some people are lifelong breed fans.
 Here are some reasons why we need the American Bully Kennel Club and like groups.

 Helps people meet other breed fans.

 While everyone can agree that a poodle is cute, many people are still biased against pit bulls.
-If you have ever found yourself arguing with someone and telling them that your dog is friendly despite its breed reputation, you know why it is important to have people who understand the frustration of owning a breed with this reputation around you!
+If you have ever found yourself arguing with someone and telling them that your dog is friendly despite its breed reputation, you know why it is essential to have people who understand the frustration of owning a breed with this reputation around you!
 You can swap stories, share techniques, and truly appreciate each other’s dogs in ways that friends and family might not.

 Helps raise awareness of friendly American Bullies.